MMN3003/knowledge/srx/quarter/Potential Q2 2026.md

 SOLUTION: develop unified provider layer for transfer orchestration, monitoring and automated balancing operations.

+RESOURCES:  1 bd +2 be + 1 QA
+### Algo bot
 RESOURCES:  1 be + 1 QA
-### Algo bot
 ### crypto gateway
+RESOURCES:  1 bd + 1 be + 1 QA
 ### OTC
+RESOURCES:  1 bd + 1 be + 1 QA
 ### LOAN
+RESOURCES:  1 be + 1 QA
 ### Stake
+RESOURCES:  1 be + 1 QA
 ### Invoice
+RESOURCES:  1 be + 1 QA
 ### Pool
+RESOURCES:  1 be + 1 QA